TwilioDevEd/on-demand-superclass/README.md

 - 📚 [A2P10DLC - Application 2 Person 10 Digit Long Code - Guide](https://www.twilio.com/a2p-10dlc)
 - 🧮 [Message Segment Calculator](https://twiliodeved.github.io/message-segment-calculator/)

 The Message API will get you very far, but when it comes to scale, it's helpful to take a step back and think through some best practices.
 In this talk we'll walk through things you should consider, and provide guidance for how you can take your applications to the next level.

 ![Emily Shenfield](./images/speakers/emily.png)

 **Emily Shenfield**
 Principal, Developer Educator

 ### Twilio SendGrid 101: An Introduction to Sending Transactional Email

 - 👀 [Twilio SendGrid 101 GitHub Repository](https://github.com/TwilioDevEd/twilio_sendgrid_101)

+Email is reliable, global, and offers flexibility that can't be met by other communications channels.

+In this workshop, you'll learn how to implement the Twilio SendGrid Email API, and you can expect some deliverability tips to help you start sending at scale.
+What kind of scale?
+In 2022, SendGrid sent more than 1.6 trillion messages — 50 billion of which were sent during the Black Friday and Cyber Monday week alone while maintaining a 99 percent delivery rate.

-Among the communication channels available today, email is non-negotiable.
-Email is reliable, works globally, and offers flexibility that can't be met by other communications avenues.
-In this workshop, you'll learn how to implement the Twilio SendGrid Mail Send API to programmatically deliver email at scale.
-You'll also see how the Twilio SendGrid dynamic templating system makes it possible to personalize your messages for each customer, and you can expect some deliverability pro-tips along the way.
+You'll also see how the SendGrid dynamic templating system makes it possible to personalize your messages for each customer, allowing you to build lasting connections with your audience.

 ![Wade Christensen](./images/speakers/wade.png)